PombertLab/SYNY/README.md

 </p>

 ### <b>File conversion</b>
-SYNY uses [GenBank flat files](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/) (.gbff) as input containing DNA sequences and annotated features.
+SYNY uses [GenBank flat files](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/) (.gbff) containing DNA sequences and annotated features as input.
 However, when performing genome alignment-based comparisons, the latter annotated features are not required.
 Because users may want to compare genomes before their annotation becomes available (this process often comes in late stages of genome sequencing projects), a simple FASTA to GBFF converter [fasta_to_gbff.pl](https://github.com/PombertLab/SYNY/blob/main/Utils/fasta_to_gbff.pl) producing feature-less .gbff files is available in the `Utils/` subdirectory.

 To convert FASTA file(s) to feature-less GBFF files compressed in gzip format:
 ```Bash